Skip to content

 January 20, 2004, Kentucky lottery vendors in Guthrie and other vendors on the Tennessee border breathed a sigh of relief.
 The new Tennessee lottery showed little sign of siphoning off their regular customers.

-January 20, 2005, an ailing William Rehnquist swore in his last president when George W. Bush took his 2nd oath to remain #43.
-The 55th inaugural ceremony was the 1st since the 9/11 attacks, and security was tighter than usual.
+January 20, 2005, an ailing William Rehnquist swore in his last president when George W. Bush took his 2nd oath to remain # 43.
+The 55th inaugural ceremony was the 1st since the 9/11 attacks, with tighter than usual security.

 Sunday, January 20, 2013, Chief Justice John Roberts swore in President Obama for a 2nd time.
 The private ritual took place in the Blue Room.
-Five presidents have taken the Sunday private oath since Rutherford B. Hayes in 1877.
+Five presidents have taken the Sunday private oath, beginning with Rutherford B. Hayes in 1877.

 January 20, 2021, the 1st batch of tomatoes grown in mega greenhouses by AppHarvest hit Kroger and other large chains.
 Martha Stewart claimed they tasted “extraordinary.”